relyze-ltd/LibTCGTranslate/Readme.md

 Test Usage
 ----------

 After you build the solution you can examine translation using the TestLibTCGTranslate application.
-For example, the ARM instruction `str r2, [stack_0x0]!` is encoded as `04202DE5` and can be translated as follows:
+For example, the ARM instruction `str r2, [sp, #-0x4]!` is encoded as `04202DE5` and can be translated as follows:

 ```
 >TestLibTCGTranslate.exe /arm /buffer 04202DE5 /max_insns 1